joshmarinacci/ecsy-two/README.md

 ## Layers

 You can control the drawing order of objects on screen by using layers.
-By default all objects will draw into a default layer, but you can add new layers and choose the layer yourself. ex:
+By default all objects will draw into a default layer (with the name 'default'), but you can add new layers and choose the layer yourself. ex:

 Create two layers, one containing an image and the other a filled rectangle.